Flying Squirrels' Hjelle, Villar used 2020 without season to finish collegiate degrees

 The Fridley, Minn., native went to school at the University of Kentucky, at first, to be a high school teacher.

-But he also happened to be an elite talent on the baseball mound.
+But he also happened to be an elite talent as pitcher.
 The 6-11 right-hander was the 2017 SEC pitcher of the year for the Wildcats.

 Still, in the back of his mind, he always intended to return to Kentucky at some point to finish his undergraduate degree.